LGL Leukemia Registry Overview

 Anyone with known or suspected LGL leukemia can participate in the LGL Leukemia Registry at UVA.

 In order to enroll, you will first need to discuss participation with a member of the research team and give informed consent.
 We are approved to complete this process over the phone.

 Please do not send this form to UVA until you have spoken directly with the Clinical Research Coordinator, Bryna Shemo, at 434.243.8431.

 Patient & Physician Information

-After you have provided informed consent, you will need to submit three forms specific to you and your physician that are kept on file at UVA Cancer Center for reference by Dr. Loughran and the research team.
-The three forms include:
+After you have provided informed consent, you will need to submit three forms specific to you and your physician that are kept on file at UVA Cancer Center for reference by Dr. Loughran and the research team:

 Additional information needed for research includes: